ScanMountGoat/Smush-Material-Research/Textures.md

 # Baked Lighting Maps (Texture9)
 Baked diffuse lighting and shadows for stages.
 Like ambient occlusion maps, these maps use the bake1 UVs.
 The RGB values are multiplied by 8.0, which allows storing lighting intensities much higher than 1.0 in a standard 8 bits per channel image at the cost of precision.
-The alpha channe is not scaled like the RGB channels.
+The alpha channel is not scaled like the RGB channels.
 The ambient lighting from the baked lighting maps is not affected by ambient occlusion from PRM maps.

 | Channel | Usage |